 The Thoroughgood House Education Center is accessible for guests with mobility impairments.
 Main pathways between the parking lot and the Thoroughgood House Education Center and between the Education Center and Thoroughgood House, outdoor restrooms, and garden are accessible.

 However, to access the historic Thoroughgood House, patrons must ascend stairs without railings.
 The front door is accessed by climbing four wooden steps.
 The second floor of the house is accessed by climbing 12 steps to a landing, then climbing six additional steps.
-There is a railing on the left side of the stairs.
+There is a railing on the left side of the stairs going up.
 Once inside, to assist guests with disabilities, folding chairs may be provided on request.

 If a guest is unable to visit the historic house in person, we offer a virtual tour of the Thoroughgood House on a tablet as an equivalent alternative experience.
 This may be viewed in the classroom of the Education Center.